apache/nuttx/configs/sama5d4-ek/README.txt

         CONFIG_MM_KERNEL_HEAP=y                : Enable a kernel heap
         CONFIG_MM_KERNEL_HEAPSIZE=8192         : (temporary.. will change)

+    4. By default, this configuration is setup to boot from an SD card.
+       Unfortunately, there some issues when using the SD card that prevent this from working properly (see STATUS below).
+And alternative is to use a built-in ROMFS file system that does not suffer from the (assumed) HSMCI bug.

+       So why isn't this the default configuration?
+Because it does not build out-of-the-box.
+You have to take special steps in the build process as described below.

+       Assuming that you will want to reconfigure to use the ROMFS (rather than debugging HSCMI), you will need to disable all of these settings:

+       System Type->ATSAMA5 Peripheral Support
+         CONFIG_SAMA5_HSMCI0=n           : Disable HSMCI0 support
+         CONFIG_SAMA5_XDMAC0=n           : XDMAC0 is no longer needed

+       System Type
+         CONFIG_SAMA5_PIO_IRQ=n          : PIO interrupts are no longer needed

+       Device Drivers -> MMC/SD Driver Support
+         CONFIG_MMCSD=n                  : Disable MMC/SD support

+       File System
+         CONFIG_FS_FAT=n                 : FAT file system no longer needed

+       Board Selection
+         CONFIG_SAMA5D4EK_HSMCI0_MOUNT=y : Don't mount HSMCI0 at boot

+       And then enable these features in order to use the ROMFS boot file
+       system:

+       File System
+         CONFIG_FS_ROMFS=y               : Enable the ROMFS file system

+       Board Selection
+         CONFIG_SAMA5D4EK_ROMFS_MOUNT=y  : Mount the ROMFS file system at boot CONFIG_SAMA5D4EK_ROMFS_MOUNT_MOUNTPOINT="/bin"
+         CONFIG_SAMA5D4EK_ROMFS_ROMDISK_DEVNAME="/dev/ram0"
+         CONFIG_SAMA5D4EK_ROMFS_ROMDISK_MINOR=0
+         CONFIG_SAMA5D4EK_ROMFS_ROMDISK_SECTSIZE=512

+       Then you will need to follow some special build instructions below in order to build and install the ROMFS file system image.

+       UPDATE: The ROMFS configuration is pre-configured in the the file nuttx/configs/sama5d4-ek/knsh/defconfig.ROMFS

-    4. Board initialization is performed performed before the application is started:
+    5. Board initialization is performed performed before the application is started:

        RTOS Features -> RTOS Hooks
          CONFIG_BOARD_INITITIALIZE=y

+       In the special ROMFS boot configuration, you need to do nothing
+       additional: The board initialization will mount the ROMFS file system at boot time.

-       The board initialization will mount the FAT filesystem on an SD card inserted int the HSMCI0 slot (full size).
+       In the default configuration, however, the board initialization will instead mount the FAT filesystem on an SD card inserted in the HSMCI0 slot (full size).
 The SAMA4D4-EK provides two SD memory card slots:  (1) a full size SD card slot (J10), and (2) a microSD memory card slot (J11).
 The full size SD card slot connects via HSMCI0; the microSD connects vi HSMCI1.
 See the relevant configuration settings above in the paragraph entitled "HSMCI Card Slots" above.